Perceptua/perceptua/_posts/2021-02-11-the-other-side-of-the-coin.md

 ---
 title: The Other Side of the Coin
 categories: [Short-Story]
-description: Short fiction brought to you by Perceptua.
+description: Short fiction posted on a website.
 keywords: short story, literature, symbolism, Borges, dreams
 layout: post
 ---